Automatic Rollback of Transactions in Spring Tests

 executing tests with test-managed transactions.
 It notices the

-on the test class or individual @Test
+@Transactional on the test class or individual @Test methods and

 creates a new transaction that is then automatically rolled back after